mjlueder/wordle/ReadMe.md

 # Wordle

-A word-based game that tasks the player with guessing a secret 5 letter word in 6 or fewer turns.
+A word-based game that tasks players with guessing a secret 5 letter word in 6 or fewer turns.
 Each guess tells you how close - or far - you are from the correct word.

 Many people enjoy Wordle, but a common complaint is that it can only be played once a day.
 Now it can be played as often as desired, at any degree of difficulty!